Military life often comes with financial surprises, especially if your service member is ill or injured.

 Lethin said the organizations exist to fill the gaps for the families of injured and ill service members.
 All a family needs to do is call with their problem and they will be able to work with someone to walk them through help.

-Since May 2004, the Semper Fi Fund has helped 14,500 service members and given out $117 million in assistance.
-And since it started in March 2012, America's Fund has helped 800 service members with $8.9 in assistance.
-Between the two they've given out about 70 grants per day with over 78 percent of that help going to families of E-5 and below.
+Since May 2004, the Semper Fi Fund has helped 22,000 service members and given out $185 million in assistance through more than 175,000 grants.
+They've given out about 95 grants per day with over 74 percent of that help going to families of E-5 and below.

-To see if America's Fund or the Semper Fi Fund can help your family with a need, go here to find their phone number and give them a call.
+To see if the Semper Fi Fund can help your family with a need, go here to find their phone number and give them a call.